 An Object Based Approach Towards the Automation of Office Procedures Using Intelligent Messages

-A Thesis Presented to the Department of Computer Science and the Faculty of the Graduate College University of Nebraska In Partial Fulfullment of the Requirements for the Degree Master of Arts University of Nebraska, Omaha Nebraska.
-Copyright 1992, Robert L. Palumbo.
+A Thesis Presented to the Department of the Computer Science and the Faculty of the Graduate College University of Nebraska In Partial Fulfillment of the Requirements for the Degree Master of Arts University of Nebraska Omaha, Nebraska.
+Copyright 1992 Robert L. Palumbo.